 XiO’s experienced staff is committed to delivering practical, effective solutions to the issues facing the water industry today.

-Paul Sagues, P.E., Co-Founder & Chief Executive Officer
+Paul Sagues, P.E., Co-Founder, Executive Chairman, and Chief Executive Officer

 Paul is a seasoned veteran with a distinguished career in the process control business.
 Paul is a co-founder of Berkeley Process Control, a company that generated more than $250 million in sales in the high precision motion and machine control business.
 Paul co-authored the textbook Microprocessors for Measurement and Control (Osborne/McGraw-Hill) with Professor David M. Auslander of the University of California, Berkeley.
-Mr. Sagues has more than one hundred patents in the field of microprocessor-based control systems.
-He received a Bachelor of Science degree in Biology from Stanford University and a Master of Science in Mechanical Engineering from the University of California, Berkeley.
-Mr. Sagues is a Registered Professional Engineer in California.
+Paul has more than one hundred patents in the field of microprocessor-based control systems.
+He received a Bachelor of Science degree in Biology from Stanford University and a Master of Science in Mechanical Engineering from the University of California, Berkeley, and is a Registered Professional Engineer in California.

 Mauritz Botha, Co-Founder & Chief Technology Officer